Accidents in Amusement Parks: When is Your Ride Safe?

 • Keep all documentation and medical records.

-• Keep all receipts and medical bills.
+• Keep all receipts and medical bills related to your injuries.

 It’s critical to record any time away from work or lost pay due to an injury.
 Victims who file personal injury cases may seek compensation for lost wages.